What is an uncontested divorce?

 What is an Annulment?

-The marriage was not truly an offical marriage.
+The marriage was not truly an official marriage.
 Annulments are only available under a few limited circumstances, such as a marriage that was based on the premises of a false claim of pregnancy.

 What is Alimony?